 Professional learning seminars may help teachers learn the theory behind new concepts and skills, but they usually don’t help teachers apply new practices to the classroom.
 Teachers need job-embedded PD that allows them to practice new skills in the classroom, receive actionable feedback about their practice, and continuously improve.

 Job-embedded PD is transformational for teachers because it does not occur in a vacuum; it is collaborative and content-specific.
 Teachers are able to work together with expert consultants, school-based leaders, and their peers to ask specific questions, share their concerns, and collectively address the classroom challenges they face every day.
-They also develop a deeper understanding of instructional best practices because the PD is not overly broad or generalized; it is directly connected to the curriculum.
-The PD facilitator(s) models an evidence-based teaching strategy, and then the teacher is provided with support as they practice the strategy in their classroom.
+They also develop a deeper understanding of instructional best practices because the PD is not overly broad or generalized; it directly connected to the curriculum.
+Also the PD facilitator(s) models an evidence-based teaching strategy.
+Also then the teacher is provided with support as they practice the strategy in their classroom.

 What does job-embedded professional development look like?

 When quality teacher professional development is job-embedded, it is:

 - Aligned with the curriculum and your school’s targeted improvement goals.

 - Hands-on, building teachers’ knowledge of the content they teach as they learn instructional best practices.

 - Informed by your school and community’s unique resources, systems, and challenges.

 - Collaborative, bringing in school leaders and other teachers who can help analyze student data and improve instruction based on this information.

 - Responsive to the teacher’s individual performance, allowing space for personal reflection and outside feedback to promote continuous improvement.